ThoughtWorksInc/CD4ML-Scenarios/instructions/3-MachineLearning.md

 python3 run_python_script.py pipeline
 ```

+This will run the ML pipeline.
+It may takes a few minutes.
+It will run the random forest
+algorithm and output a performance metric.

+{'r2_score': 0.678401327984714}

 This run_python_script.py file is a script runner.
 This is a nice way to run scripts which import
 all the code in the cd4ml module without having to monkey around with paths.
 All script should put
 in the scripts directory and have a function named main.
 See the two scripts pipeline.py